 Having a low sperm count can reduce your odds of conceiving a child.
 Here are a few tips to help boost your sperm count.

-- Get 7 to 9 hours of quality sleep each night.
-Research finds that men who get too little or too much sleep, or who go to bed late, have lower sperm counts and less healthy sperm than those who routinely get enough sleep.
+- Get 7 to 9 hours of quality sleep each night. finds that men who get too little or too much sleep, or who go to bed late, have lower sperm counts and less healthy sperm than those who routinely get enough sleep.

 If these methods don’t work, a doctor may prescribe medication to help increase your sperm count.
 A variety of hormonal treatments like clomiphene citrate (Serophene) and follitropin alfa lyophilisate (Gonal-f) may be used to treat this problem.